vehemont/Nagios/README.md

 ### Setup:

-1. (Create a Slack webhook)[https://api.slack.com/messaging/webhooks] in a channel you want the alerts to go to.
-You will get a URL to copy.
+1. [Create a Slack webhook](https://api.slack.com/messaging/webhooks) in a channel you want the alerts to go to.
+You will get a URL with your new webhook.
-2. Copy the two shell scripts into your script library.
+2. Copy the two shell scripts onto your Nagios instance.
 In this example I put them in `/nagios/libexec/`.
 3. Make the two shell scripts executable with `chmod +x slack_service_notify.sh` and `chmod +x slack_host_notify.sh`
-4. Open each file in your preferred text editor and edit the `SLACK_URL` variable to your Slack webhook URL.
+4. Open each file in your preferred text editor and edit the `SLACK_URL` variable to your Slack webhook URL you received in step 1.
 5. Make a two new Nagios commands in a .cfg file.
 I used `/nagios/etc/objects/commands.cfg`.
+Make sure you update the `command_line` with the correct location of the script if you did not place the script in `/usr/local/nagios/libexec/`.
 ```
 define command {
       command_name notify-service-by-slack